 - Step 1, page 12 Look at the wall or ceiling above the garage door.
-The header bracket must be securely fastened to structural supports. - Step 5, page 17 Do you have a finished ceiling in your garage?
-If so, a support bracket and additional fastening hardware may be required. - Safety reversing sensor, page 21 Depending upon garage construction, wood blocks may need to be fastened to mounting locations before sensors are installed. - Step 10, page 22 Alternate floor mounting of the safety reversing sensor will require hardware not provided. - Step 11, page 24 Do you have a steel, aluminum, fiberglass or glass panel door?
+The header bracket must be securely fastened to structural supports. - Safety reversing sensor, page 16 Depending upon garage construction, wood blocks may need to be fastened to mounting locations before sensors are installed. - Step 4, page 17 Alternate floor mounting of the safety reversing sensor will require hardware not provided. - Step 6, page 20 Do you have a finished ceiling in your garage?
+If so, a support bracket and additional fastening hardware may be required. - Step 12, page 24 Do you have a steel, aluminum, fiberglass or glass panel door?
 If so, horizontal and vertical reinforcement is required. - Look at the garage door where it meets the floor.
 It must close on the floor all the way across.
 Otherwise, the safety reverse system may not work properly.
 See page 30.
-Floor or door should be repaired. - If your door is more than 7 feet high, see the longer rails available on page 38.
+Floor or door should be repaired.

-- The opener can be installed within 2 feet to the left or right of the door center if there is a torsion spring or center bearing plate in the way of the header bracket or door bracket area.
+- The opener can be installed within 2 feet of the left or right of the door center if there is a torsion spring or center bearing plate in the way of the header bracket or door bracket area.
 If your door has extension springs, the opener must be installed in the center of the door.
 See pages 12 and 24. - Do you have an access door in addition to the garage door?
 If not, Model 53702 Emergency Key Release is required.
 See page 38.